fbpx

 • You can even work out which engineer handled them.

 With useful data, you’ll be able to drum up a clear picture of which parts you use most often.
-You can put in bulk orders for parts you know you need, (rather than best guesses.
+You can then put in bulk orders for parts you know you need, (rather than best guesses).
+Such data improves accuracy and makes it far less likely you’ll overstock (or understock) essential equipment.
+This makes it one of the best features of a stock control system.

 4. Integrates with job management software

-As a result of simple data transfers that work in real time, teams can see all the information they need, when they need it.
-That means they can check job details, invoices, purchase orders, and more.
-It’s a case of working smarter, not harder, and much more efficiently.
+Even better, when data can connect in real time, everyone can see the information they need, when they need it.
+They can check job details, find invoices, create purchase orders, and more.

 5. Automatic supplier integration